cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 A dictionary containing all the arguments to pass into the `__init__` method of the Report class indicated in the 'fqcn' field.

-## Schema Details - ROC Report
+## Details - ROC Report
-This section provides more information about each of the fields in the schema for a ROC Report stanza.
+This section provides more information about each of the fields in a ROC Report stanza.

 ### description
 A human-readable description of the report.